 Taking cues from her classical training, Renée has found a way of utilizing the skill and precision of the old masters to depict contemporary imagery that expresses both universal themes and deeply intimate experiences.
 In our interview with the artist, Renee reveals her creative process, sources of inspiration, and most prized works.
 Continue reading “Artist Interview: Renée Caouette, Emerging Contemporary Painter”

 The phrase “Art Collecting” has a tendency to conjure up images of esoteric libraries, hidden-door handshakes, and ungodly sums of cash.
-What a lot of people don’t know is that there are many types of art collectors—some are, indeed, the crisp, white suits you may be visualizing, but some are just working class mothers or fathers with a knack for finances and a deep-rooted love of the arts.
-While these folks may differ wildly in their appearances, careers, and bank accounts, there are a few things they almost definitely share, among them being the core reasons why they collect.
-Here are a few things that every art collector understands.
+What a lot of people don’t know is that there are many types of art collectors.
+Some of us are, indeed, the crisp, white suits you may be visualizing, but some of us are also middle class mothers and fathers with a knack for finances and a deep love of the arts.
+While we may differ wildly in our appearances, careers, and bank accounts, there are a few things every art-collector understands.
 Continue reading “The Heart of Art Collecting”